MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/webservices/web-services.md

 For more information about page web services, see [Publishing a web service](publish-web-service.md).

 ### Web services based on a codeunit

 Codeunit web services provide you with the most control and flexibility.
-When a codeunit is exposed as a web service, all functions defined in the codeunit are exposed as operations.
+When you expose a codeunit as a web service, all functions defined in the codeunit are exposed as operations.
 Both OData and SOAP can be used with codeunit web services.

 For more information about codeunit web services, see [Publishing a web service](publish-web-service.md).